 - The Principal Judge is the head of the High Court.
-He handles all complaints relating to this Court and he also manages this Court. - The High Court hears appeals from the Chief Magistrates Courts as well as hear all civil cases whose monetary value is fifty(50) million and above or cases of a criminal nature that are capital offences such as murder or rape. - The High Court has power to order the transfer of cases from lower courts to itself, or from itself to lower courts. - In order to bring services nearer to the people, the High Court is spread around the Country as circuits and there are currently up to 20 circuits in the different parts of Uganda.
+He handles all complaints relating to this Court and he also manages this Court. - The High Court hears appeals from the Chief Magistrates Courts as well as hear all civil cases capital offences such as murder or rape. - itself to lower courts. - In order to bring services nearer to the people, the High Court is spread around the Country as circuits and there are currently up to 20 circuits in the different parts of Uganda.